dannykryan/soc11-next-blog/README.md

 ## The Future

-All of the blogs are being populated from a simple json file and if the project was to continue, it would be good to add full CRUD functionality to the application to make it usable.
+All of the blogs are being populated from a simple JSON file and if the project was to continue, it would be good to add full CRUD functionality to the application to make it usable.